The Quantified Self Poems

 2016

-Taşdelen then worked with a programmer to create an algorithm that translated this raw data into words drawn from a unique dictionary compiled for the project by poet Daniel Zomparelli.
-This process resulted in six poems that appear to be written by an emotive automaton—in a sense they are written, but not penned, by the artist.
-These six poems are produced as part of a suite of twelve screen prints, the other six of which feature views of the user interface of Emotion Sense.
+At the end of this three-month period, I requested a copy of the raw data collected by the app, and hired a programmer to create an algorithm that translated this data into words drawn from a unique dictionary compiled for the project by poet Daniel Zomparelli.
+This process resulted in six poems that appear to be the work of an emotive automaton and represent my self-reported moods in chronological order—in a sense "written", but not penned, by me.
+The six poems are produced as part of a suite of twelve screen prints, the other six of which feature views of the user interface of Emotion Sense.

 Quantified Self - article by Erdem Taşdelen in Canadian Art